Knappster/wordpress-framework/README.md

 ## 3:

 Set the 'public' folder as your webroot.
-When you've finished running the Wordpress installer ensire that the 'siteurl' and 'home' URL's are set correctly.
+When you've finished running the Wordpress installer ensure that the 'siteurl' and 'home' URLs are set correctly.

 The 'siteurl' option requires the directory of the Wordpress core 'wp-core':